Nelitarnia/WO3U-speedrun-guide/character-notes.md

 You can breach thin obstacles while angled with either sprint attack or C6.

+### Average attacking through walls

+The shockwave of the air special hits a few meters past walls.

+### Good high jump

+His highest solo jump is jump -> air charge attack -> air special -> air charge attack.
+This doesn't cross tier 2 at Luoyang, but it can cross over the half-way point between tier 1 and 2.

 ### Good infinite jump

 Taishi Ci is actually a surprisingly solid infinite jump team member.
 His air special has a fairly quick animation and it gives height in an infinite jump combo.
 Furthermore, he is able to use air charge attack before each air special to gain a bit of 100% consistent extra height per cycle.
 The only drawbacks are that he doesn't have a double jump and also that he doesn't have a lot of musou to spare for jumps at low level.

-### Good high jump

-His highest solo jump is jump -> air charge attack -> air special -> air charge attack.
-This doesn't cross tier 2 at Luoyang, but it can cross over the half-way point between tier 1 and 2.

-### Average attacking through walls

-The shockwave of the air special hits a few meters past walls.
+### Other notes

+Taishi Ci has one of the most damaging musou-attacks of all the early game characters, which makes him quite useful for combat in any% runs.

 ## Xiahou Dun